kathrinackermann/kathrinackermann.github.io/_pages/research.md

 {% include base_path %}

-\fbox{My research agenda covers different aspects of **Empirical Democracy Research**.
+> My research agenda covers different aspects of **Empirical Democracy Research**.
 It relates to the fields of Comparative Politics, Political Behavior and Public Opinion Research and draws on theories and approaches from Political Psychology and Political Sociology.
 I am particularly interested in studying how societal changes and conflicts affect political and social behavior as well as political attitudes and attitudes towards democracy.
-Empirically, I apply **quantitative methods** and adopt a **comparative perspective** (subnational or cross-national comparison with a focus on Europe).}
+Empirically, I apply **quantitative methods** and adopt a **comparative perspective** (subnational or cross-national comparison with a focus on Europe).

 ## Research Agenda